 Susan Carlson, Ph.D., is the AJ Rice Professor of Nutrition in the KU Department of Dietetics and Nutrition at KU Medical Center.
-She was appointed associate dean for research in the KU School of Health Professions and began that additional role in September 2017.
+In September 2017, she was appointed associate dean for research in the KU School of Health Professions and served in that role until February 2021.

 Carlson received her bachelor's degree in home economics at Washington State University in 1969 and her doctorate in nutrition with minors in biochemistry and physiology from Iowa State University in 1975.
 She had NICHD postdoctoral fellowships at the University of Wisconsin in the Department of Pathology (1975-1977) and at the University of South Florida in the Department of Pediatrics (1978-1979).